“Getting Your Little Ones off to a Great Start”

 Toddlers should never be given anything but WATER in a bottle or sippy cup.
 Juices have high acid content and are as damaging as soda pop.
 Fortunately, today’s Fluoride Treatments are perfectly safe for both infants and Toddlers, and quick and easy to apply!
 If your little one feeds frequently, we are happy to do a complimentary Infant/Toddler 1st Exam and apply a Fluoride Varnish to their teeth.

 START EARLY, especially when you feel the child is apprehensive about doctors or dentists!
 The timing of the FIRST DENTAL VISIT is usually sometime between the age of 2-3.
-Sometimes there is a fall or bump to the mouth teeth.
+Sometimes there is a fall or bump to the mouth or teeth.
 Always feel free to call us when this occurs and you have concerns about the teeth.
 Dr Holm’s cell phone number is on our voicemail.
-(Unlike large clinics, you get to speak directly to your own dentist in an emergency situation!)
+(Unlike large clinics, in our small helpful practice, you get to speak directly to your own family dentist in an emergency situation!
+Service when it really counts!)

 When we start early, we can usually get to know your child better and building trust over many positive visits, and confidence needed to do more sophisticated procedures, like x-rays and sealants needed by age 5 or 6.
 It is counter-productive to wait until there is a problem and treatment has to be performed with no relationship in place.
-6 month check-ups stating at age 2 or 3 gives your child the gift of a solid comfort level with the dentist that will last a life-time, instead of
+The American Academy of Pediatric Dentistry recommends 6 month checkups should start before your child turns 1 year old.
+This gives your child the gift of a solid comfort level with the dentist that will last a lifetime.

 We Tell, We Show and We Do